Auto Title Loans Rates: A Guide to Car Loan Interest

 The amount you can borrow for a loan with a car title depends on what your state allows.

 In states where auto title loans are permitted, lenders typically allow loan amounts of 25% to 50% of the car’s value.
-However, we lends up to 70% of the vehicle’s value.
+However, we lend up to 70% of the vehicle’s value, which means the maximum dollar amount you can borrow is based on a percentage of your car’s appraised value.
+This loan essentially functions as an advance against the value of your vehicle, giving you access to funds based on your car’s worth.

 Good to Know: Transparency for car title loan laws is similar to any other loan you might borrow.
 Lenders must disclose the loan’s total cost, including the monthly finance fee, APR, and any additional costs, such as processing or document fees.